-Round leaf mint grows wild in moderate regions of South Australia, New South Wales, Victoria and to a lesser extent in Tasmania.
+Round leaf mint (also known as Prostanthera Rotundifolia) grows wild in moderate regions of South Australia, New South Wales, Victoria and to a lesser extent in Tasmania.

 Flowering is in spring when the plants become covered with blooms.

 The aromatic oils found in round leaf mint were used medicinally by the Indigenous Australians as a treatment for headaches and colds.

 Download The Australian Superfood Co provenance map here.

 A fresh, aromatic flavour and aroma with earthy mint and botanical eucalyptus notes.

 Refreshing, botanical mint and eucalyptus notes, with lingering hints of menthol.